ajstiglitz/FinalProjectDATA440/README.md

 ### Quickstart
 This project uses Python version 3.12, Matplotlib version 3.10.1, Numpy version 2.2.4, and PyQt5_Qt5 version 5.15.2 (though there is also a file PyQt5 version 5.15.11.dist-info which contains metadata of a package).

-This project also has some extra libraries present
+This project also has some extra libraries present like Pandas and PyGame because in the initial conception of the project there was an intent to integrate the PyGame library into the interface (though this ended up not happening).
-- explain what version of python this repository uses, as well as the other libraries like matplotlib, PyQt5, numpy, and if anything else is used talk about that
-- also mention that there are some extra libraries like PyGame which are not used but are present because they were there planned to be used initially but later became obsolete
-- provide a link to the uv website for more commands

 ---

 ### Folders of FinalProjectDATA440 Repository
-- this needs to be done cleaner once I delete the useless files
 - figures/
-    - where the plots can be saved to
+    - Where the plots are saved to from the graphing tab
 - src/
+    - gifs/
+        - This file contains the gifs for the dice roller.
-    - contains the code for:
+    - The src folder contains the code for:
-        - ...
+        - Creating a loading the attributes for tab one.
+        - The code for the "Inspired" checkbox and proficiency label for tab one.
+        - The random number generators that represent the different dice for tab one.
+        - The working dice roller code and the resulting labels for tab one.
+        - Showing the gifs of the dice for tab one.
+        - A general helper file that can be used for checking directories.
+        - A file for letting the user upload a photo for their charater for tab two.
+        - The interface creation and implementation for tab one.
+        - The interface creation and implementation for tab two.
+        - The interface creation and implementation for tab three.
 - writeup/
-    - the final writeup for the project.
-Contains more info on the math behind the project and the basis for it (NOTE: refine later)
+    - This folder contains the final writeup for the project.
+The writeup has more information on the math behind the graphs in tab three, and the basis for the project itself.

 ---